If I lose my phone, do I have to pay for unauthorized use of the phone?

 buy a new phone and continue with your current contract,

-wait until your current contract ends and get a new contract that includes a discounted phone.
+wait until your current contract ends and get a new one that includes a discounted phone.

 Use the lock code or password feature on your phone at all times.